-- A. Any physical or mental condition which disables a teacher from rendering professional services, excluding any condition compassable by Worker's Compensation or resulting from other employment.
-Sick leave may be used for a disability, including pregnancy, to the extent expressly required by law. - B. Illness in the immediate family not to exceed five (5) days per school year (spouse and children, mother and father). - 1.
+- A. Any physical or mental condition which disables a teacher from rendering professional services, excluding any condition compensable by Worker's Compensation or resulting from other employment.
+Sick leave may be used for a disability, including pregnancy, to the extent expressly required by law. - B. Illness in the immediate family (spouse, child, parent) not to exceed five (5) days per school year. - 1.
 The Board recognizes the predicament when both working parents have ill children on a work day.
 Therefore the teacher may exceed the five (5) days when children are ill providing the days are approved by the administration.
 These days will be deducted from accumulated sick leave.